Send the link below via email or IMCopy

 Remember that organic material comes from living things.
 Soil gives a place for once living organisms to be recycled back into the environment.

-is the sediment that is weathered to form soil.
+is the material that is weathered to form soil.

-- weathering is continuous, so the soil experiences more and more breakdown over time.
-Soil formation can sometimes be a slow process.
+- weathering is slow, continuous, so the soil experiences more and more breakdown over time.
+It can take up to 100 years to form topsoil.

 are layers of soil that form due to the way soil weathers.